SERVICES: SECTOR BY SECTOR

 Estimates suggest that trade through mode 4 remains a very small component of overall trade in services, but this does not capture its role in facilitating the international delivery of services that takes place through the other three modes of supply.

-Current commitments and most-favoured-nation (MFN) exemptions
+Current market access commitments and most-favoured-nation (MFN) exemptions

 In addition, other restrictions frequently encountered include quotas, “economic needs tests” or “labour market tests” (i.e. tests that condition access upon the fulfilment of certain economic criteria), pre-employment conditions, residency and training requirements.